Eden K. Osucha

 Hathorn Hall, Room 302

-Eden Osucha is an Assistant Professor of English and serves on the faculty committees of the programs in American Cultural Studies, African American Studies, and Women and Gender Studies.
+Eden Osucha is an Assistant Professor of English and serves on the faculty committees of the programs in American Cultural Studies, African American Studies, and Gender and Sexuality Studies.
 Her research and teaching focus on U.S. literature and culture, from the late-nineteenth century through the present, and critical approaches to the intersecting histories of U.S. citizenship, sexuality, and racial formation.
 She is currently completing a book manuscript, The Post-Racial Past: Race, Privacy and Identity Before the Obama Era, which examines historical productions of post-racial discourse in U.S. law, literature, and media.
 The Post-Racial Past argues that contemporary discourses of the “post-racial” originate deep within the very past whose transcendence the term would seem to herald: in the legal history of “privacy.”
 The book examines how, over the course of this history, the “right to privacy” evolved in relation to emerging technologies of publicity and surveillance and dramatic revisions to the traditional public/private distinction, and how these meanings shaped—and were in turn shaped by—contemporaneous discourses of race.

 Recent and forthcoming publications: